 Employing International Students

 F-1 students working on campus do not require prior authorization from International Student Services (ISS).
-J-1 students must submit the J-1 On-Campus Employment Authorization Form before starting employment.
+J-1 students must submit the J-1 On-Campus Employment Authorization Form in MyGlobal before starting employment.
 Students may work up to 20 hours per week on campus during the fall and spring semesters.
-During winter, spring, and summer breaks, they are allowed to work full-time on campus (UA policy limits students to 35 hours per week during official breaks.).
+During winter, spring, and summer breaks, they are allowed to work full-time on campus (university policy limits students to 35 hours per week during official breaks.).

 International students working off campus must receive prior approval from ISS.
 For more information about the types of off-campus work authorization available to international students, review F-1 Student Employment.
-For a quick guide to understanding the differences between Curricular Practical Training (CPT) and Optional Practical Training (OPT), the two most common forms of off-campus work authorization available to F-1 students, review the CPT vs. OPT Handout.
+For a quick guide to understanding the differences between Curricular Practical Training (CPT) and Optional Practical Training (OPT), the two most common forms of off-campus work authorization available to F-1 students, review the CPT vs. OPT Chart.
 Engaging in paid or unpaid employment without prior authorization from ISS or USCIS is a violation of the student’s immigration status.

 Request a Workshop

 ISS offers general workshops on OPT and CPT throughout the semester that are open to all interested students.
 Upcoming workshops will be listed under Programs and Events as they are scheduled, and advertised to students via email and social media.
-Additionally, you can request department-specific workshops for your students by submitting the form below.
+Additionally, you can request department-specific workshops for your students by submitting the button below.

 Only international students with employment offers are eligible to apply for a Social Security number (SSN).
 Students receiving a cash scholarship (tuition waivers excluded) will need to apply for an Individual Taxpayer Identification number (ITIN).